jessicarush/javascript-notes/functions.md

 const {sunlight} = spider;
 ```

-TBH, I personally prefer the normal assignment as it's more clear to me.

-A more useful destructuring technique allows you to create variable names for the array items that you intend to pass to a function.
+Another useful destructuring technique allows you to create variable names for the array items that you intend to pass to a function.
 This example is similar to the one for 'Rest Parameters':

 ```javascript
 function introduction1([name, occupation, city]) {